edfan1/CoolWeather/README.md

 MDN Web Docs - Documentation on how to use grid layouts, flex layouts, and scroll bars

-ChatGPT 4 - For image generation and setting up the phone sizing of the page
+ChatGPT 4 - For image generation and setting up the phone sizing of the page, information on how to center the overlay

 Canva - For the weather icons used